Splendid views across Gran Canaria and neighbouring island Tenerife with its mighty volcano El Teide

 Explore the sculpted volcanic terrain around Gran Canaria’s pine-forested central peaks

 Discover the lush northwest, a veritable oasis of banana, orange and avocado plantations

 Stay in peaceful and charming white villages, with exotic palms and colourful bougainvillea

-Discover Gran Canaria’s rugged and beautiful mountainous interior on this 8-day self-guided walking holiday.
+Discover Gran Canaria’s rugged and beautiful mountainous interior on this 8-day walking holiday.

 As with Tenerife, once you get away from the beach resorts of Gran Canaria’s south coast, you discover the most incredible mountainous terrain that is just made for hiking.
 Starting in the fertile northwest of the island, among banana and avocado plantations, the Agaete Valley offers exhilarating walking trails with magnificent views over plunging ravines and rugged sea cliffs.

 In the centre of the island, the landscape is particularly dramatic and reminiscent of the USA’s Grand Canyon.
-Two iconic peaks stand out: Roque Nublo and Bentayga, towering high above deep ravines.
+Two iconic peaks stand out: Roque Nublo and Roque Bentayga, towering high above deep ravines near Tejeda.
 They were named by the Guanches; Berber people who inhabited the islands before the Spanish conquest.
-Nowadays their volcanic slopes and cool pine forests can be explored via an extensive network of paths and classic routes known as the Caminos Reales.
+Nowadays their volcanic slopes and cool pine forests can be explored via an extensive network of hiking paths and classic routes known as the Caminos Reales.

 Finishing up in La Lechuza, you have a choice of walks through the lush vegetation of the island’s northern region with views out to the Atlantic and the capital Las Palmas.